 - 70-80dB is the average noise level of a busy road at daytime

 - secondary glazing offers a reduction in noise pollution of 12dB

 - the ‘acceptable’ for a living room or bedroom is 30-35dB

-Instead, what we do is manufacture window solutions that work best for particular noise complaints - we have a range that are specifically designed to deal with the low rumble of busy roads, and a different range for the roar of planes.
-It’s all about understanding how the sound waves work, and using specific thicknesses of glass and designs of frame in order to best combat each kind of noise pollution.
+Instead, what we do is manufacture window solutions that work best for particular noise complaints – we have a range that is specifically designed to deal with the low rumble of busy roads and a different range for the roar of planes.
+It’s all about understanding how the sound waves work and using specific thicknesses of glass and designs of the frame in order to best combat each kind of noise pollution.

 In most cases, where we can employ our designs, this can offer a reduction of 40-45dB, turning the average daytime jungle run of the city’s streets into the ambient hum of the countryside.
 At night, the change is incredibly dramatic!

 Want to see more of these windows?
 Check out our video demonstration here!